nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 3. Modify `src/create_extension_spec.py` to define your extension.

-If you want to create any custom classes for interacting with the extension, create a directory called `pynwb-src` and add them there.
+    - If you want to create any custom classes for interacting with the extension, create a directory called `pynwb-src` and add them there.
       - If present, the `pynwb-src` folder MUST contain the following:
-    - `{{ cookiecutter.namespace }}`: Folder with the sources of the NWB extension
+        - `{{ cookiecutter.namespace }}` - Folder with the sources of the NWB extension
-    - `{{ cookiecutter.namespace }}/__init__.py`: Python file that may be empty
+        - `{{ cookiecutter.namespace }}/__init__.py` - Python file that may be empty
-    - `requirements.txt`: Text file listing the Python package requirements for the extension
+        - `requirements.txt` - Text file listing the Python package requirements for the extension
-    - `README.md`: Markdown file describing the NWB extension
+        - `README.md` - Markdown file describing the NWB extension
-    - `setup.py`: Python script to install the extension<sup>1</sup>
+        - `setup.py` - Python script to install the extension<sup>1</sup>
       - If present, the `pynwb-src` folder MAY contain the following files/folders:
-    - `test`: Folder for unit tests for the extensions
+        - `test` - Folder for unit tests for the extensions
-    - `jupyter-widgets`: Optional package with custom widgets for use with Jupyter
+        - `jupyter-widgets` - Optional package with custom widgets for use with Jupyter

 4. Run `python src/create_extension_spec.py` to generate the `spec/{{ cookiecutter.namespace }}.namespace.yaml` and